finnigar/finnigar/README.md

         * Click on the theme you wish to apply to your site, and apply it.
    Your site should now have the theme you chose on it. **Note that it may take a few minutes for your theme to apply.**

-     * If you would like to edit the title of your page
+     * If you would like to edit the title of your page:
        * Navigate back to your home repository where your files are located on GitHub.
        * You should see a new file, called **"_config.yml"** has shown up there.
        * Open this file for editing.
        * Add the line "title:", then type a title for your page.

-  You now know all the basics of how to host a résumé on GitHub Pages!
+  You now know how to host a résumé on GitHub Pages!

 ## More Resources
    * [A walkthrough tutorial on the basics of using Markdown](https://www.markdowntutorial.com/)